 Perhaps the most underestimated arena of spiritual warfare is the mind itself.
 The enemy does not only tempt through external circumstances.
 He plants thoughts — and he is skilled enough to make them feel like your own.

 Illogical images and ideas appear that seem self-generated but lead away from God.
 Fear operates at levels below conscious awareness, driving decisions and behaviors that people later cannot explain.
-Illogical conclusions feel airtight: that God has abandoned you, that you are beyond redemption, that following His commandments is oppressive or pointless.
+Conclusions feel airtight that are built entirely on lies: that God has abandoned you, that you are beyond redemption, that following His commandments is oppressive or pointless.
 These conclusions are lies — but lies believed become the walls of a prison.

 "The truth will set you free." — John 8:32